 LIGHTS must provide optimum exposure, inside and out, with those outdoors having vandal-proof covers over the lights and power source.
 The boundary must be well-lit, especially around doors and other possible entry points.

 A certified alarm company should supply the ALARM SYSTEM with a central tracking station.
 Inspect the alarm daily, and advertise its presence to discourage break-ins.

 CASH REGISTER needs to be kept in plain view from outside the building to be easily kept an eye on and exposed when empty and not in use.

 SAFE needs to be fire-resistant, burglar-resistant, anchored safely, and in plain view.
 Leave it revealed when it is empty, and use it to lock up prized possessions when closed.
 Modification is the combination whenever somebody with access to it leaves your employment.

 BUILDING EXTERIOR ought to be examined, consisting of the roof, cellar, and walls.
 Secure all openings.

 PRESERVE GOOD VISIBILITY by not enabling landscaping, boxes, trash bins, cars, or equipment near a structure where they may offer concealment or access to the roofing system.

-PERIMETER FENCES require to be appropriate to keep trespassers out, and at the same time, enable excellent visibility of your organization by next-door neighbors and cops (i.e., vertical iron bar fence or 1/8 inch mesh vinyl layered chain link).
+PERIMETER FENCES must be appropriate to keep trespassers out and, at the same time, enable excellent visibility of your organization by next-door neighbors and cops (i.e., vertical iron bar fence or 1/8 inch mesh vinyl layered chain link).

 KEY CONTROL must be done responsibly.
-A master key system where one key opens all locks may be comfortable, but it may not be the very best for security.
-Code all secrets, keep them secured when not in use, and not allow staff members to leave them lying around or making duplicates.
+A master key system where one key opens all locks may be comfortable, but it may not be the best for security.
+Code all secrets, keep them secured when not in use and do not allow staff members to leave them lying around or make duplicates.
 Change locks whenever you suspect essential security has been threatened.